AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 - (optional) Run from CLI: add it to your path and run `subl` to open a file.

 #### 2.3.5.
 Other apps, websites & tips
-- <ins>Pycharm Jupyter Notebook</ins>: Use the one provided in Pycharm.
+- **Pycharm Jupyter Notebook**: Use the one provided in Pycharm.
 It provides better autocomplete.
-- <ins>Free Cloud GPU </ins> Google Colab/Kaggle you can either put your git repositories inside Google Drive to use them in colab, or git clone inside colab.
+- **Free Cloud GPU ** Google Colab/Kaggle you can either put your git repositories inside Google Drive to use them in colab, or git clone inside colab.
-- <ins>Filezilla</ins>: for SFTP (work with a private key: add it in edit/connection/sftp or use pageant)
+- **Filezilla**: for SFTP (work with a private key: add it in edit/connection/sftp or use pageant)
 - Git emojis: https://gitmoji.dev/
 - explain paper: https://www.explainpaper.com/
 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html